Floating building: Environmental impact

-Floating buildings have environmental benefits such as unsusceptibility to changes in sea level, and minimisation of disturbance to the ecology of the harbour or seabed.
+Floating buildings have environmental benefits such as being unsusceptible to changes in sea level, and minimising disturbance to the ecology of the harbour or seabed.
 They can be built off-site and then towed into location, minimising disturbance to the build site.
-If the building is decommissioned, it can be relocated elsewhere.
+If a building is decommissioned, it can be relocated elsewhere.
+The ecological footprint of floating real estate has been described as lower than that of comparable land-based development, mainly because it avoids the need for land reclamation.